bruno0907/gameplay/README.md

 $ expo start
 ```

-Now you will need to create your own Discord server to be able to acquire your auth credentials.
+Now you will need to create your Discord credentials @ [Discord Developer Portal](https://discord.com/developers/docs/intro) to be able to acquire your auth credentials.
 After that go to project and add a .env file with the following properties.
-You can follow the following [Discord Developer Portal](https://discord.com/developers/docs/intro)
  ```cl
 REDIRECT_URI=
 SCOPE=